Harold-Anderson/acfo/README.md

 - On the same tab, set the Browser Cache TTL to respect existing headers.
   Cloudflare Pages will set these.
 - On the same tab, set Always Online to be true.
 I hate downtime.
-- Under Cachint > Tiered Cache, use their Smart Tiered Caching Topology.
+- Under Caching > Tiered Cache, use their Smart Tiered Caching Topology.
-- On your Workers & Pagest dashboard, set up Custom Domains for both your root and www.
+- On your Workers & Pages dashboard, set up Custom Domains for both your root and www.

 It might be possible to further improve LCP by preloading the hero image.
 Astro does not really support this.
 There are workarounds, but I haven't gotten them to work.